 The cost of the application will be reimbursed by the unit as outlined in 2015DIN01-130 ‘Family Migration Rules for UK Armed Forces family members who are Non-British’

-You should firstly read the information about children’s eligibility for Citizenship at this link.
+You should firstly read the information about children’s eligibility for Citizenship at AFF: Citizenship – Children.
 DO NOT presume that just because one parent has become a British Citizen, the children will be eligible.
-If in doubt, please contact the F&C Team on fcsupport@aff.org.uk
+If in doubt, please contact the F&C team on fcsupport@aff.org.uk

 Please note – when completing the form DO NOT put a UK postcode or any reference to the UK, put the BFPO address only.